yiisoft/yii2/UPGRADE.md

 * `Html::radio()`, `Html::checkbox()`, `Html::radioList()`, `Html::checkboxList()` no longer generate the container
   tag around each radio/checkbox when you specify labels for them.
 You should manually render such container tags, or set the `item` option for `Html::radioList()`, `Html::checkboxList()` to generate the container tags.

+* The formatter class has been refactored to have only one class regardless whether PHP intl extension is installed or not.
+  Functionality of `yii\base\Formatter` has been merged into `yii\i18n\Formatter` and `yii\base\Formatter` has been removed so you have to replace all usage of `yii\base\Formatter` with `yii\i18n\Formatter` in your code.
+  Also the API of the Formatter class has changed in many ways.
+  The signature of the following Methods has changed:

+  - `asDate`
+  - `asTime`
+  - `asDateTime`
+  - `asSize` has been split up into `asSize` and `asShortSize`
+  - `asCurrency`
+  - `asDecimal`
+  - `asPercent`
+  - `asScientific`

+  The following methods have been removed, this also means that the corresponding format which may be used by a GridView or DetailView is not available anymore:

+  - `asNumber`
+  - `asDouble`

+  Also due to these changes some formatting defaults have changes so you have to check all your GridView and DetailView configuration and make sure the formatting is displayed correctly.

+  The configuration for `asSize()` has changed.
+It now uses the configuration for the number formatting from intl and only the base is configured using `$sizeFormatBase`.

+  The specification of the date and time formats is now using the ICU pattern format even if PHP intl extension is not installed.
+  You can prefix a date format with `php:` to use the old format of the PHP `date()`-function.